Dibutyltin dilaurate: Description

-In terms of its structure, the molecule of dibutyltin dilaurate consists of two laurate groups and two butyl groups attached to a tin(IV) atom.
-The molecular geometry at tin is tetrahedral.
+Dibutyltin dilaurate consists of two laurate groups and two butyl groups coordinated to a tin(IV) atom.
+The coordination geometry at the tin center is tetrahedral.
 Based on the crystal structure of the related bis(bromobenzoate), the oxygen atoms of the carbonyl groups are weakly bonded to tin atom.
+The compound is a dibutyltin(IV) ester of lauric acid.

 Decomposition

 Upon heating to decomposition temperature (which is above 250 °C), dibutyltin dilaurate emits acrid smoke and fumes.

 Uses

 Dibutyltin dilaurate is used as a paint additive.
 Together with dibutyltin dioctanoate, dibutyltin dilaurate is used as a catalyst for polyurethane production from isocyanates and diols.
 It is also useful as a catalyst for transesterification and for the room temperature vulcanization of silicones.
 It is also used as a stabilizer in polyvinyl chloride, vinyl ester resins, lacquers, and elastomers.
 It is also added to animal feed to remove cecal worms, roundworms, and tapeworms in chickens and turkeys and to prevent or provide treatment against hexamitosis and coccidiosis.